asciidoctor/asciidoctor-tabs/js/README.md

 $ npx asciidoctor -r @asciidoctor/tabs document-with-tabs.adoc
 ```

-The `asciidoctor` command automatically registers the tabs extension group when the package is required.
+The `asciidoctor` command automatically registers the tabs extension when the package is required.

 ### API

 There are two ways to use the extension with the Asciidoctor.js API.
-In each case, you must require the Asciidoctor.js module before requiring this extension.
+In each case, you must require the Asciidoctor.js module (`asciidoctor`) before requiring this one.

 You can call the exported `register` method with no arguments to register the extension as a global extension.